WA Laws/Rules Regarding Smoke Detectors and Carbon Monoxide Detectors

 What are the symptoms of carbon monoxide poisoning?

-People who have been exposed to carbon monoxide experience a range of symptoms that may include headaches, confusion, drowsiness, dizziness, burning eyes and loss of consciousness.
+People who have been exposed to carbon monoxide experience a range of symptoms that may include headaches, confusion, drowsiness, dizziness, burning eyes, and loss of consciousness.
 An acute case can result in brain damage and death.
-Note that children, seniors and people who have pre-existing respiratory or heart conditions are often more sensitive to the effects of carbon monoxide. alarm are cheap so Install them!!!
+Note that children, seniors, and people who have pre-existing respiratory or heart conditions are often more sensitive to the effects of carbon monoxide. alarms are cheap so Install them!!!

 What are possible sources of carbon monoxide in my home?

 Carbon monoxide is a natural by-product of many home appliances.
 If you use charcoal, gasoline, kerosene, wood, propane, natural gas, or heating oil to create energy or heat – hot water heaters, grills, furnaces, fireplaces, stoves, room heaters, etc. – then there is potential for carbon monoxide in your home.
 It’s important to have these products installed by a professional, since proper installation, ventilation, and maintenance will reroute any carbon monoxide emissions out of your home to keep your family safe.